fslavicek975/e-commerce-app/README.md

 npm install
 ```

-### 4. Start SQL Server and Redis
+### 4. Start PostgreSQL and Redis

-The app uses both SQL Server and Redis.
+The app uses both PostgreSQL and Redis.
 You can start these services using Docker by running the following command from the solution folder:

 ```sh
 docker compose up -d